teleoflexuous/Noise-Stimulant/README.md

 If your system screams about it logging your keyboard, that's because it does.
 You have to let it do so, it's a core function.
 Program is open sourced in part in order to assure you of it's safety.

-Keep in mind, if you're running StimulantNoise.exe, presets and default sounds are located in dist/StimulantNoise folder.
+Keep in mind, if you're running StimulantNoise.exe (as opposed to a Python instruction below), presets and default sounds are located in dist/StimulantNoise folder.

 #### If you know what you're doing
 StimulantNoise.py would be the file you want to start with, and you can delete build and dist folders.